Aidan-Gettemy/ExpTemplate-OpenFAST/README.md

 ### Step Two: How to Run a Simulation

 The `ExpDriver.m` file takes the input table from `ExpTableGenerator.m` to set up and run OpenFAST tests.
-The results will be found in a newly created Data folder in a sub-folder with the name given by the experiment's name.
+The results will be found in a newly created Data folder in a sub-folder with the name given by the test's name.

 - Line 8: This line sets the experiment name.
 It must match the experiment name specified in line 5 of `ExpTableGenerator.m`.
 - Line 10: This file name must match the template files for the desired OpenFAST experiment configuration (in this example the IEA-15-240-RWT-Monopile).